setup-studios/MC-Milsim/README.md

 * A crash report or logs, if relevant.
 * Steps to reproduce the issue (if it's a bug).

-> While we welcome feature requests, development is currently focused on completing core systems, performance, and compatibility.
+> While we welcome feature requests, development is currently focused on completing core systems.
 Your feedback still helps guide the future of MC-Milsim!

-## 📜 License
+## 💻 Contributing

-MC-Milsim is licensed under the [MIT License](./LICENSE).
-See the LICENSE file for more information.
+We appreciate contributions from the community!
+Whether you're fixing bugs, suggesting features, or adding new content, you can help shape the future of MC-Milsim.

+### How to Contribute:

+1. **Fork the Repository**: Create a personal copy of the repository.
+2. **Create a Branch**: For each feature or bugfix, create a new branch with a clear name.
+3. **Make Changes**: Implement your changes or improvements.
+4. **Submit a Pull Request**: Push your changes and create a pull request to merge into the `main` branch.
+5. **Follow the Guidelines**: Please check our [Contribution Guidelines](./CONTRIBUTING.md) and [Code of Conduct](./CODE_OF_CONDUCT.md).

 ## 🏆 Acknowledgements

 We would like to thank the following individuals and projects for their inspiration and support:

 * **Squad** for being the inspiration behind MC-Milsim's core mechanics.
+* **Hell let loose** for being another inspiration for many MC-Milsim features.
 * **Minecraft** for providing the platform that makes all this possible.
 * **Forge** for providing the modding frameworks.